ronaldscott/docker-presentation/PITCHME.md

 #### Image

 > An image is a read-only template with instructions for creating a Docker container.
 Often, an image is based on another image, with some additional customization.
-For example, you may build an image which is based on the ubuntu image, but installs the Apache web server and your application, as well as the configuration details needed to make your application run.

 --[docker](https://docs.docker.com/engine/docker-overview/#docker-objects)

 ---

-Images are
+#### Images

 * _Built_ from a set of instructions called a _Dockerfile_
 * Not checked into source control; _Dockerfiles_ are